Grants policy guidelines

 The Trustees may occasionally consider larger

-exceptional grants, but this is unusual and confined to charities that we
+exceptional grants, but this is unusual and generally confined to charities that we

 know well and have supported for some time.
-There is no separate grants
+There is no separate application

 |